FeaturesPricingBlogResourcesAboutContact

 Pricing

 Verdict: If your use case is website embedding (not live events), CollectSocials delivers roughly 80 percent of Flockler's value at roughly 15 percent of the price.
-For the SMB and mid-market segment that churns out of Flockler due to pricing, this is the most direct replacement.
+For the SMB and mid-market segment that churns out of Flockler due to pricing, this is a direct replacement.

 2. Curator.io — Best for Broad Platform Coverage